cofresilab/cofresilab.github.io/sipsandshapes2.md

 <a href="#" class="button special">Eligibility Screener</a>

+## How do I know if I am eligible?
 Eligible participants will be contacted by research team via email/text/phone call (depending on your indicated preference).

 We will schedule a Zoom call to review what participation in the study entails and schedule your lab visits.